santisbon/icloud-flatpak/README.md

 This project is provided as-is.

-iCloud is a trademark of Apple Inc. This is an unofficial third-party application not affiliated with Apple.
+iCloud is a trademark of Apple Inc. This is an unofficial third-party application not affiliated with Apple Inc. Icons by The Cross-Platform Organization (https://github.com/cross-platform) under GNU GPL v3.

 ## Support